SunLite9/Linux-Container-Runtime/README.md

-climb back out via file descriptors opened before the `chroot`, or via `mount` tricks, making it a filesystem convenience rather than a real security boundary. `pivot_root`, combined with a private mount namespace (`CLONE_NEWNS` from Phase 1), actually replaces the process's root mount point and lets the old root be unmounted and unlinked entirely, closing that escape route.
+climb back out via file descriptors opened before the `chroot`, or via `mount` tricks, making it a filesystem convenience rather than a real security boundary. `pivot_root`, combined with a private mount namespace (`CLONE_NEWNS`, from the namespace setup above), actually replaces the process's root mount point and lets the old root be unmounted and unlinked entirely, closing that escape route.

 The steps, in `PivotRoot`'s constructor: